What Is a Spinal MRI?

 You may need this scan to check for spine problems, including:

-Why Might You Need It?
+Why You Might Need a Spinal MRI

-The MRI lets your doctor examine the small bones, called vertebrae, which make up your spinal column, as well as the spinal disks, spinal canal, and spinal cord.
+The MRI also lets your doctor examine the small bones, called vertebrae, which make up your spinal column, as well as the spinal disks, spinal canal, and spinal cord.
 The test looks for:

 - Fractures in the vertebrae